tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_How-tos/Platform_API_Deep_Dives/iOS_API_Deep_Dives/Integrate_a_WatchKit_App_Built_in_Xcode.md

 For directions on creating a provisioning profile, see [Deploying to iOS devices](/guide/Titanium_SDK/Titanium_SDK_Guide/Preparing_for_Distribution/Deploying_to_iOS_devices/) or [Distributing iOS apps](/guide/Titanium_SDK/Titanium_SDK_Guide/Preparing_for_Distribution/Distributing_iOS_apps/).

 After you create your provisioning profiles and add them to Xcode, you need to add the UUID of the provisioning profiles to the `tiapp.xml` file.

-**Using Studio:**

-1. Open the tiapp.xml file in the Overview tab.

-2. Under the _Apple watchOS 2 App_ section, click **Configure Provisioning Profiles...**

-3. In the _Configure Targets_ step, verify both the Watch App and WatchApp Extension are checked, then click **Next**.

-4. For each distribution target, select in drop-down the provisioning profile you want to use for the WatchApp and WatchApp extension.

 **Using a Text Editor:**